grenaud/glactools/README.md

 if you're dealing with hominin samples,  we recommend using the -epo option which uses  EPO alignments from Ensembl which are alignments to different primate species. otherwise simply transform  a VCF file  from the roof population  using the program "usepopsrootanc"

-### Can galactose handle data coming from simulations?
+### Can glactools handle data coming from simulations?

 Yes, but I recommend using msprime as it can produce directly VCF output.
 The one issue is that it does not,  as of this writing, combine individuals together and merely reports haploid data.
+So one would need to modify the GT field accordingly.

+### Can glactools handle BCF?

+Yes, simply use "bcftools view" and pipe into glactools.